 I know what you're thinking.
 "This is my developer's responsibility.
 It's tech.
 Nothing we can do here."
 I understand that thinking because I felt the same way.
 However, the page likely loads slowly because of the size and quantity of images we've chosen; the number of visual elements and design complexity we decided on; and the variety of fonts we're using.
 These are designers' decisions to make.
-At best, developers can apply some magic to optimise the designs.
+At best, developers can apply some magic to optimize the designs.

-Hakan Nizam, director, global digital, E-commerce Centre of Excellence at L'Oréal, says those optimisations are often limited to improving speed by 20% to 30%.
+Hakan Nizam, director, global digital, E-commerce Center of Excellence at L'Oréal, says those optimizations are often limited to improving speed by 20% to 30%.
 "It is much more efficient to deliver something fast if it is part of the design criteria," he explains.
 "It would free up developer bandwidth.
 It would allow developers to focus on other factors that are affecting conversion rates.
 The speed conversation should be resolved in order to move on to other differentiators."